Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 <br>

-** Note **
+*Note:*

-We are using a gist link in this example to ensure the link exists from cohort to cohort.
-When submitting your response, the link should be a shareable link to your chat in the AI tool where you held the conversation.
+*We are using a gist link in this example to ensure that the link exists from cohort to cohort.
+When submitting your response, the link should be a shareable link to your chat in the AI tool where you held the conversation.*

 <br>